digidem/unordered-materialized-kv/readme.md

 Optionally pass in a custom `opts.delim`.
 The default is `','`.
 This delimiter is used to separate document ids.

+You can pass in a function as `opts.onremove` that will be called with an array of string keys after those keys are removed from the database due to linking.

 ## kv.batch(rows, cb)

 Write an array of `rows` into the `kv`.
 Each `row` in the `rows` array has: